-We love the use of this Ferm Living Plant Box Stand from Hurn & Hurn to inject life and colour into a hallway with a moody grey scheme.
-Discover some great house plant display ideas to style your hallway to Insta-standards.
+We love the use of this Ferm Living Plant Box Stand (opens in new tab) from Hurn & Hurn to inject life and colour into a hallway with a moody grey scheme.
+Discover some great indoor gardening ideas to style your hallway to Insta-standards.

-11. Blend away storage solutions with clever colour use
+18. Blend away storage solutions with clever color use

-Opting for unfitted coat hooks and shoe storage systems in the same (or similar) shades to the rest of your scheme is the easiest way to design a grey hallway that is both practical and smart.
+Opting for unfitted coat hooks and shoe hallway storage ideas in the same (or similar) shades to the rest of your scheme is the easiest way to design a grey hallway that is both practical and smart.

 If you're working with a narrow space (as is characteristic of many hallways) it's possible to style it in such a way that it appears larger than it really is.